General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 Thanks, Mary.
 We had another strong quarter capping off a record first half of the year.
 On a continuing operations basis, we generated net revenue of $74.3 billion, EBIT-adjusted of $7.2 billion, and an EBIT-adjusted margin of 9.7% in the first half of the year.
 Our strong second quarter is another proof point of our commitment to price and cost discipline.
 Our performance also underscores the benefits of the strategic actions we've taken to focus the company on markets and segments where we have strong competitive positions and believe we can drive higher returns.

 North America continued to lead, overcoming softer industry conditions to generate first half revenue of $57.8 billion, up nearly 2% year-over-year.
-EBIT-adjusted $6.9 billion, up 13% versus the first half of 2016, and a 12% EBIT-adjusted margin, an increase of 1.2 percentage points versus 2016.
+EBIT-adjusted of $6.9 billion, up 13% versus the first half of 2016, and a 12% EBIT-adjusted margin, an increase of 1.2 percentage points versus 2016.

-For the second quarter, North American EBIT-adjusted was $3.5 billion with a 12.2% margin, driven primarily by solid cost improvement of $600 million and improved mix of $500 million as we are just starting to see the benefits of our strong crossover launches and our focus on costs continues.
-Through the second quarter, we have generated about $5 billion in cost efficiencies since 2014 and are on our way to achieve our goal of $6.5 billion by the end of 2018.
+For the second quarter, North American EBIT-adjusted was $3.5 billion with a 12.2% margin, driven primarily by solid cost improvement of $600 million and improved mix of $500 million as we are just starting to see the benefits of our strong crossover launches and our focus on cost continues.
+Through the second quarter, we've generated about $5 billion in cost efficiencies since 2014 and are on our way to achieve our goal of $6.5 billion by the end of 2018.

-Shifting to inventory, as we have indicated we built inventory in the first half in preparation for our previously announced downtime in trucks and crossovers in the second half of the year.
+Shifting to inventory, as we have indicated, we built inventory in the first half in preparation for our previously announced downtime in trucks and crossovers in the second half of the year.
 We're also committed to take action on passenger cars, which we have done and will continue to do as required to align supply and demand.
 And as we exit the second quarter, we are generally on plan with days supply at 105 days.
-We are committed to bring inventory in line with year-end 2016 levels of about 70-days supply by the end of this year.
+We are committed to bring inventory in line with year-end 2016 levels of about 70 days supply by the end of this year.

 Clearly, our production will be impacted in the third quarter and the second half.
 We expect factory unit sales in North America to be down about 150,000 units in the second half versus the first half.
-With that said, and consistent with our last Office Hours session and the comments Mary just made, we fully expect to generate strong 10+% margins in North America in 2017.
+With that said, and consistent with our last Office Hours session and the comments Mary just made, we fully expect to generate strong 10%-plus margins in North America in 2017.

 Moving on to China, China generated another $500 million of equity income in the second quarter for a total of $1 billion of equity income for the first half, both flat year-over-year.
-We continue to benefit from shifting consumer preferences and our strength with new products in the luxury SUV and crossover segments.
+We continue to benefit from shifting consumer preferences and our strength with new products in the luxury, SUV and crossover segments.
 Again, we are very much on track to deliver another year of strong equity income in China.

 Turning to South America.
-In the first half, revenue was $4.3 billion, an increase of $1.3 billion, or 43% year-over-year and the EBIT-adjusted loss was about $100 million, a $40 million improvement from a year-ago.
-As Mary mentioned, we essentially broke even in the second quarter, highlighting that our new breakeven czar (14:03) is approximately 2.2 million units in Brazil.
+In the first half, revenue was $4.3 billion, an increase of $1.3 billion, or 43% year-over-year and the EBIT-adjusted loss was about $100 million, a $40 million improvement from a year ago.
+As Mary mentioned, we essentially broke even in the second quarter, highlighting that our new breakeven SAAR is approximately 2.2 million units in Brazil.
 Based on that, we have reduced our breakeven point by about 40% from the last peak in 2012.
-We expect our second-half results to continue our year-over-year improvement, driven by a modest industry recovery and the strength of our portfolio on brands in South America.
+We expect our second half results to continue our year-over-year improvement, driven by a modest industry recovery and the strength of our portfolio on brands in South America.

 A few words on GM Financial, the corporate sector, free cash flow and share buybacks.
 GM Financial generated quarterly revenue of $3 billion, up 40% from $2.1 billion in 2016, resulting in record earnings before taxes of about $400 million in the quarter, up about 67% year-over-year despite continued pressure in residual values.
 Through the first half, GM Financial generated almost $600 million of earnings before taxes, up about $200 million, or 44% versus the first half of 2016, driven by a 41% increase in revenue to $5.7 billion.